AArtery

 Artery retries upstream_rate_limited on GET calls automatically (see error handling).

-The stream gateway tracks subscriptions per connection.
-Hitting the cap returns:
+Delivered stream messages consume the organization's ws.message quota.
+The gateway also tracks subscriptions per connection.
+Hitting the 1,000-subscription connection cap returns:

 json{ "type": "error", "error": "max 1000 subs/conn" }